 Alright, I’ll confess.
 Maybe the set-up wasn’t all that traditional.
 The crazy introverted dark incense profile we unlocked in what otherwise should have been a playful breed of Thai fruitiness might have something to do with the water we used for distillation.
 Instead of using a single water source, we used earthwater from a selection of different local wells.
-Then again, it might also have to do with us collecting Crassnas from three distinct mountains.
+Then again, it might also have to do with us collecting Crassnas from several distinct mountains.
 Or was it the addition of glass filtering to compliment the copper?
 The use of two different sets of condensers must have played a role too, I’m sure.

 At the end of the day it wasn’t about toning down the fruits at all.
 It wasn’t just about trying new distillation tweaks either.
 All we cared for was to crack open unchartered scent profiles – olfactory notes that lay dormant in a copper pot, nestled in a Crassna crust – to bring you artisanally crafted organic oud oil that goes so hard against the grain you can literally smell the friction!

 The (lack of) fruits of our exclusive distillation techniques is an oud fragrance that breaks all the rules.
 There are no fermentation notes, nor any metallic undertones.
 No dustiness, no fresh-off-the-still twang.
 You’ll smell spicy oud smoke instead of dried figs, purple berries infused with bubbling agarwood resin instead of apricot jam.
 The scent progression is smooth and gradual and the silage unintrusive.